noxurbox/musicpad-restful/README.md

 DO NOT DEPLOY THE APPLICATION TO A K8S CLUSTER.

+Once you have the prerequisites you can simply run `docker-compose up --build` in a termnial.
+Docker & docker compose will pull everything needed to run the application.

+The application will by defult run on `http://localhost:3080`

+The API endpoints will use the route `/_helix`

 ## Contributing

 As of now i have not offically setup unit tests or a CI pipeline with the repo so please DO NOT open pull requests yet.